Virgin Atlantic

 For Virgin Atlantic’s virtual guided tour, we wanted to create a calm and relaxing environment which would capture the essence of the Upper Class service and leave customers with a positive emotional response.

 So to support the narration we developed a ‘virtual guide’.
-In the form of a graceful glowing aura, the guide chaperones customers though the scenes, helps to alleviate disorientation and choreographs their attention in the 360 experience.
+In the form of a graceful glowing aurora, the guide chaperones customers though the scenes, helps to alleviate disorientation and choreographs their attention in the 360 experience.

 Seamless Journey